knkrn5/Programming-Concepts/Other Concepts/DevOp/docker/docker.md

      restart: always
    ```

-   - Example of Docker file for the interpreter langangue like node.js
+   - Example of Docker-compose file for the interpreter langangue like node.js

    ```yml
    services: